mturk/svcbatch/docs/examples/python.md

 ## Running Python scripts with SvcBatch

 Python scripts can be run as Windows services using SvcBatch.

-All you need to do is create a simple batch file that will launch your Python interpreted and actual Python script.
+You can either use the simple batch file that will launch your Python interpreter and actual Python script, or use Python interpreter directly.

 ### Prerequisites